By Tonya Hempstead, VP DE&I

 To further engage with colleagues, we launched a Global Inclusion Council, which is comprised of key regional leaders and supported by volunteers who serve as Country Ambassadors.
 Members of these two committees help identify regional and local DE&I priorities and ensure that our communities are recognized and feel welcome within Amex GBT.

 At Amex GBT, we encourage all colleagues to consider DE&I practices in their daily work.
 To support them with tools and insights into diversity and inclusion management, Amex GBT has recently gained access for all employees to the DiversityInc website.
 This is one of the most robust inclusion platforms available providing best practices and case studies for members to use within their own organizations.

 We have also expanded our responsible business practices to our suppliers.
 Over the past year, Amex GBT reviewed and refreshed our supplier diversity training program, increasing our goals for using diverse suppliers from four to 10 percent.
-We will continue to develop this program and include our Meetings & Events teams as they help our customers identify and engage with diverse suppliers for events of all sizes.
+We will continue to develop this program and include our group air meeting & event management teams as they help our customers identify and engage with diverse suppliers for events of all sizes.